jmaBranquinho/blueprism-hackathon/README.md

+# Results:
+Go the first place :)

-# Blueprism Hackathon
+# BP Hackathon
-This repository is my solution to the blueprism hackathon challenge.
+This repository is my solution to the BP hackathon challenge.
 Bellow I explain how I interpreted the challenge, the tools and methodologies I use and why I use it, how I tackled the problem and I leave a few references I used.

 # The challenge